mmmmmm44/VTuber-Python-Unity/README.md

 4. Adjust the camera's position, background and field of view.

-5. Drag the UnityChanControl.cs script onto the prefab.
-Adjust the variables in the inspector.
-Disable other attached scripts except AutoBlink and UnityChanControl.
-You may disable the AutoBlink script attached to control the blinking by yourself.
+5. Drag the UnityChanControl.cs script onto the prefab. __Change the update mode of the Animator attached to "Animate Physics" and the Controller to UnityChanLocomotions.
+(Crucial)__ Adjust the variables in the inspector.
+Disable other attached scripts except AutoBlink and UnityChanController.
+You may tick the box "is Auto Blink Active" in UnityChanContoller to enable auto blinking (enable AutoBlink script when ticked).

 6. Run the scene first